 Healthy Schools PA Recognition Program

 Shady Side Academy has twice been a recipient of the Healthy Schools PA Recognition Award for our commitment to yearlong maintenance and improvement plans at each of our campuses.
-Each year, the Senior School Environmental Club works with our Facilities Department and the SSA Farm director to complete a checklist of practices and goals to decrease our ecological footprint.
+Each year, the Senior School Environmental Club works with our Facilities Department to complete a checklist of practices and goals to decrease our ecological footprint.

 Western Pennsylvania Conservancy Partnership